 Summary

-I’ve given quite a few games 5-star ratings to games, for various reasons.
-This specific 5-star rating is different.
-If I had to equate Red Dead Redemption 2 to any other form of art, the first thing that comes to mind is Nas’ Illmatic or Madvillainy by Madvillain, two absolute classic albums in Hip-Hop.
-Red Dead Redemption is a true video game classic, and being in elite company wasn’t something that was going to hinder this game’s vision.
-Effective storytelling with fleshed out characters who don’t trample over each other, amazing soundtrack, and unrivaled photo-realism makes a truly complete game.
+I’ve given quite a few games 5-star ratings for various reasons, but this specific 5-star rating feels different.
+If I had to equate Red Dead Redemption 2 to another form of art, the first thing that comes to mind is Illmatic by Nas or Madvillainy by Madvillain—two absolute classics in hip-hop.
+Red Dead Redemption 2 is a true video game classic, and being in elite company wasn’t something that hindered its vision.
+Effective storytelling, fleshed-out characters who never trample over one another, an amazing soundtrack, and unrivaled photo-realism come together to make a truly complete game.